• Home

 Don’t use wine or liquor under pressure.

-If your recipe calls for the addition of wine, you will need to make some adjustments, as wine remains unchanged when cooked under pressure, resulting in a tart raw flavor.
-You should decrease the amount of wine by about half, then use the saute function of your pressure cooker first to reduce the wine over heat.
+Most recommendations suggest you should decrease the amount of wine by about half, then use the saute function of your pressure cooker first to reduce the wine over heat.
 After this step is complete, you can proceed with pressure cooking.

 You should avoid using liquor under pressure.
 Because it is high in alcohol and doesn’t actually evaporate during cooking, the alcohol is dispersed in the steam, making it highly flammable.